Comprehensive Eye Care + Surgery 972.920-2020 Mon-Fri: 8:00 am - 4:30 pm

 Ideally, a doctor would not need to consider cost when determining the “best” treatment plan for a patient.
 In the real world, however, many patients are responsible to pay for a portion of their medical care because of a deductible or co-insurance.
 As an example, a patient with Medicare Part B (and no supplemental coverage) might be responsible to pay for 20% of their medical expenses while Medicare pays for the other 80%.
 While a 20% payment on Avastin might cost a patient $10, for Eylea it could be close to $400!
 Because these treatments are sometimes repeated on a monthly basis, you can see how the cost might add up quickly.

-In my practice, I try to discuss the pros and cons of different treatments with my patients so that we can make the right decision together.
-Fortunately, the more affordable medication works great in the majority of cases.
+Fortunately, the more affordable medication works great in many cases.
 For patients who stand to benefit from a more expensive therapy, there are several things that might limit out-of-pocket expense: